dart-lang/site-www/src/_guides/language/effective-dart/design.md

-Most boolean names have conceptually "positive" and "negative" forms where the former feels like the fundamental concept and the latter is its negation&mdash;"open" and "closed", "enabled" and "disabled", etc. Often the latter name literally has a prefix that negates the former: "visible" and "*in*-visible", "connected" and "*dis*-connected", "zero" and "*non*-zero".
+Most boolean names have conceptually "positive" and "negative" forms where the former feels like the fundamental concept and the latter is its negation—"open" and "closed", "enabled" and "disabled", etc. Often the latter name literally has a prefix that negates the former: "visible" and "*in*-visible", "connected" and "*dis*-connected", "zero" and "*non*-zero".

-When choosing which of the two cases that `true` represents &mdash; and thus which case the property is named for &mdash; prefer the positive or more fundamental one.
+When choosing which of the two cases that `true` represents—and thus which case the property is named for—prefer the positive or more fundamental one.
 Boolean members are often nested inside logical expressions, including negation operators.
 If your property itself reads like a negation, it's harder for the reader to mentally perform the double negation and